HSLdevcom/jore4-ui/README.md

 Eslint can fix certain linting errors automatically when ran with `--fix` flag, e.g. `yarn lint --fix`.

+For better testability (e.g. e2e tests), use the `id` property at least with those DOM elements, which are important for user interaction.

 ### Local tests

 For tests we use `jest`, `ts-jest` and `@testing-library/react`.